bigchaindb/bigchaindb/CONTRIBUTING.md

 docker-compose -f docker-compose.yml up bdb
 ```

-Above command will start thee containerized services i.e. mongodb, tendermint and bigchaindb.
+The above command will start three containerized services i.e. mongodb, tendermint and bigchaindb.
 It will also detach to `bdb` service logs on your terminal.
 Now you will be able to access your bigchaindb server at `localhost:9984`

 Now you can detach the bigchaindb container with `Ctrl+C` and use the above two commands to re-build and run bigchaindb server again with latest code changes in your forked repo.